sitecrafting/conifer/docs/testing.md

 * When in doubt about _what_ to test, test a class's _public interface_.
   Protected and private methods are implementation details and may change, but public interfaces should, by definition, remain consistent.
-* Building on the previous guideline, tests should not care about implementation details.
-Specifically, this means you should avoid making assertions about internal state (e.g. protected properties).
-This helps avoid brittle tests that might break because of changing implentations, even as the public interface they're testing stays the same.
+* Don't test implementation details.
+In other words, don't make assertions about internal state, such as protected properties.
+This helps avoid brittle tests that might break because of changing implementations, even as the public interface they're testing stays the same.
+* Use [WP_Mock](https://github.com/10up/wp_mock) for mocking core WP calls.
+In other scenarios, avoid using mocks when possible: use real objects instead.
+If you have to mock several different things just to make an assertion about a single method, that indicates you may need to redesign your code.
 * Pull requests that include new library code but no tests will be treated as low-priority.
 We may ask you to add tests before accepting.
+* Exceptions to these guidelines are OK given reasonable justification.